Art-Cedrick/BSIT-2102---Final-Project---Tracklist/README.md

 A python program to create a tracklist with the following functions:

-* Creat a new tracklist
+* Create a new tracklist
 * Add a song at the beginning of the tracklist
 * Add a song at the end of the tracklist
 * Play the next song